fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 While in the process of installing the Zotero application, you'll have the option to link your installation of Zotero to your online zotero.org account.
 Be sure to do this.
 If you complete the installation and have not told Zotero (the application) about your zotero.org account, go into the Zotero preferences menu (however you get to application preferences menus on your platform), and select the "Sync" tab.
 You can enter your username and password there.

-Once you have connected the Zotero app to your zotero.org account, you will see on the leftmost column of your Zotero display, near the bottom, a “Group Libraries” header, and you'll see a `diet-health-expertise` folder; click on that to see the group library.
-Double clicking opens a PDF; click on the arrow to see all the associated PDFS for that item.
+Once you have connected the Zotero app to your zotero.org account, you will see on the leftmost column of your Zotero display, near the bottom, a “Group Libraries” header, and you'll see a  folder with the name of our group library for the course; click on that to see all the readings.

+Double clicking an item opens a PDF, just like on zotero.org.

+CAREFUL: **If an item has multiple PDFs associated with it** (like two book chapter scans), you'll need to click on the arrow to see all the associated PDFs for that item and double click the one you want to open.
+Just double clicking the item opens whichever PDF comes first alphabetically.

 If you've only recently joined the group library, Zotero will take a few minutes to download all the readings, but eventually you'll have all of them on your computer.
 If I update the Zotero library with a new reading (or a better scan or something like that), you'll automatically get it.